pickplugins/post-grid/readme.md

 = Automatic installation =

 1. Go to your WordPress Plugin installation menu (Dashboard > Plugins > Add New)
-2. In the search field type Post Grid Combo and press enter.
+2. In the search field type Combo Blocks and press enter.
 3. "Install Now" and then click "Active"

 = Manual installation =